Enough with the Echo Chamber: Why Shotgun Clichés Need to Retire

 The “Mental Game” Cop-Out

-Finally, we have the catch-all: “It’s a mental game.”
-While the psychological aspect of competition is undeniable, this phrase is frequently used to dismiss legitimate technical failures and inadequacies of skill.
-If your gun doesn’t fit or your mount is inconsistent, or you just have no idea how to lead a target, no amount of “mental toughness” or visualization is going to break that target.
-It’s a convenient way to ignore the hard work of physical mechanics by moving the goalposts to an invisible, untestable arena.
+Finally, we have the mathematical cop-out: “It’s 50% mental.”
+This is usually grunted by a guy whose technical game is 0% consistent.
+While the psychology of competition is real, this phrase is frequently used to dismiss legitimate technical failures and shortcomings of ability.
+If your gun doesn’t fit or your mount is sloppy or your training sucks or you have had zero coaching, no amount of “mental toughness” or visualization is going to break that bird.
+It’s a convenient way to ignore the hard work of physical mechanics by moving the goalposts to an invisible, untestable arena in the mind.

 Time for a New Vocabulary